Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 Learn all about mocking on Laravel’s documentation.

-Prevent stray HTTP requests
+Prevent stray HTTP requests to identify slow tests

 It will cause an exception to be thrown if any HTTP requests that do not have a corresponding fake response is executed.